-To help ensure employee, public and environmental safety, NYC Community Right-To-Know Filing and SARA Title III requires that certain commercial, industrial and even public facilities fulfill these obligations:
+To help ensure the safety of employees and the public and safeguard the environment, NYC Community Right-To-Know Filing and SARA Title III require that certain commercial, industrial and even public facilities fulfill these obligations:

 Your facility must file an annual Tier II or Facility Inventory Form (FIF) if you:

 What to do?
-Submit a Tier II or NYC FIF by March 1st of each year and also submit an MSDS for each reportable chemical or substance to the NYC Department of Environmental Protection (DEP) and the NYC FD by March 1st.
+Submit a Tier II or NYC FIF by March 1st of each year, and also submit an SDS for each reportable chemical or substance to the NYC Department of Environmental Protection (NYCDEP) and the Fire Department of the City of New York (FDNY) by March 1st.

 If any EHS at your facility is at or above the Threshold Planning Quantity (TPQ) at any time during the reporting year, you must participate in community emergency planning.